 Things to Do ‘Hamilton’ tickets go back on sale this month with a pre-sale opportunity The tickets are for shows August 2018 through January 2019.
 New "Hamilton" tickets are for sale starting Jan.
 15. Photo Credit: Joan Marcus By Shaye Weaver email@example.com @shayeweaver Updated January 10, 2018 1:39 PM Print Share fbShare Tweet gShare Email If you’re “past patiently waitin’” for Broadway’s “Hamilton” tickets, you’re in luck.
 A block of seats for shows between Aug.
 21, 2018 and Jan.
 13, 2019 are up on sale Monday and Tuesday, Jan.
 15 and 16, according to the show’s website.
 Monday’s tickets will be available to those who preregister on Ticketmaster Verified Fan between now and Jan.
 12. If you preregister, you could be randomly selected to receive an offer code to buy tickets before they’re available to the general public.
 You would be notified by Jan.
-14 if you were selected, according to the site. recommended reading New Yorkers are returning to the theater in droves Experts attribute locals’ renewed enthusiasm to shows that appeal to all ages and a cleaned-up Times Square, among other factors.
+14 if you were selected, according to the site.
 Tuesday’s tickets will be on sale to the general public.
 If you can’t afford tickets, there’s always the #Ham4Ham lottery -- $10 tickets available for each performance through a digital lottery on the Hamilton app or through the show’s website.
 It opens at 11 a.m. two days before the performance and closes at 9 a.m. the day before.
 Due to its popularity, tickets are going for as much as $1,000 per seat on some ticket resale websites.
 The show has been in such high demand that it has expanded to Chicago and London, and has a U.S. tour as well.
 New York’s cast includes Javier Munoz as Alexander Hamilton, Daniel Breaker as Aaron Burr, Bryan Terrell Clark as George Washington, Mandy Gonzalez as Angelica Schuyler and James Monroe Iglehart as Marquis de Lafayette/Thomas Jefferson.
 For more information, visit hamiltonmusical.com.
 By Shaye Weaver firstname.lastname@example.org @shayeweaver Shaye has been covering worth-your-time events and things to do around the city for amNY.com since September 2017.
 She previously reported for DNAinfo and The Southampton Press.
 Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
 Here’s why.